 Klueger & Stein, LLP 16000 Ventura Boulevard, Suite 1000 Los Angeles, California 91436 Tel.
-818-933-3838 Fax 818-933-3839 jacob@ksilaw.com www.ksilaw.com
+818-933-3838 Fax 818-933-3839 Jacob@LAtaxlawyers.com www.LAtaxlawyers.com

 Mr. Stein is a partner with the law firm Klueger and Stein, LLP, in Los Angeles, California.
-The firm's practice is limited to sophisticated tax planning and structuring international business transactions.
+The firm's practice is limited to structuring international business transactions, complex U.S. and international tax planning and asset protection planning.

-Mr. Stein received his law degree from the University of Southern California, and his Master's of Law in Taxation from Georgetown University.
-He has been accredited by the State Bar of California as a Certified Tax Law Specialist, is AV-rated (highest possible rating) by Martindale-Hubbell and has been named "A Super Lawyer" by the Los Angeles Magazine for the past several years.
+Jacob received his law degree from the University of Southern California, and a Master of Laws in Taxation from Georgetown University.
+Mr. Stein has been accredited by the State Bar of California as a Certified Tax Law Specialist, is AV-rated (highest possible rating) by Martindale-Hubbell and has been named "A Super Lawyer" by the Los Angeles Magazine.

-Over the course of his career Mr. Stein has represented over a thousand clients, including: officers and directors of Fortune 500 companies; Forbes 400 families; celebrities; Internet entrepreneurs; businesses of all sizes engaging in cross-border transactions; and wealthy foreigners doing business in the United States.
+Over the course of his career Mr. Stein has represented over a thousand clients, including: officers and directors of Fortune 500 companies; Forbes 400 families; celebrities; Internet entrepreneurs; high-profile real estate developers, builders and investors; physicians; wealthy foreigners doing business in the United States; small business owners; attorneys, accountants and financial advisors; and many other individuals and businesses.